In the US, OSHA Takes Care of the Welfare and Standard Enforcement

 Sample Cases

-In 2015, two top executives of a furniture company in Ontario has been fined $250,000 and jailed for 25 days after pleading guilty.
-The case arises when a forklift operator died in the warehouse.
-The two executives admitted commission of safety violation that resulted to the operator’s demise.
+In 2015, two top executives of a furniture company in Ontario were fined $250,000 and jailed for 25 days after pleading guilty.
+The case arose when a forklift operator died in the warehouse.
+The two executives admitted to commissioning of a safety violation that resulted in the operator’s demise.

-Noted violations were non-provision of the training program for the workers in the warehouse, and non-provision of fall protection accessories.
-After the accident, a safety inspector has been dispatched to further inspect and found several more health and safety violations.
+Noted violations were the non-provision of the training program for the workers in the warehouse and the non-provision of fall protection accessories.
+After the accident, a safety inspector was dispatched to further inspect and found several more health and safety violations.

 Read related articles: